Night-Traders-Dev/Orbit-Suite/src/blockchain/ORBIT.md

-# Orbit Blockchain Whitepaper
+## Orbit Blockchain Whitepaper

-## Overview
+# Overview

-**Orbit Blockchain** is a lightweight, modular, Python-based blockchain framework that enables secure, decentralized transaction processing and mining using **Enhanced Prime Cryptography (EPC)**.
-Designed for experimentation, education, and efficient distributed consensus, Orbit is capable of running on minimal infrastructure.
+Orbit Blockchain is a modular, Python-based blockchain framework designed for lightweight, decentralized applications.
+Powered by Enhanced Prime Cryptography (EPC) and featuring the novel Proof of Insight (PoI) consensus, Orbit is built for experimentation, education, and scalable community-driven validation.

+It runs efficiently on local infrastructure with minimal dependencies and includes both a CLI and a full-featured Web UI.

 ---

 ## Vision

-Orbit aims to create a decentralized ecosystem where users can:
+Orbit aims to build a decentralized ecosystem where users can:

-- Earn Orbit tokens through time-based mining,
+* Earn Orbit tokens through time-based simulated mining

-- Lock tokens for passive rewards,
+* Lock tokens to passively earn daily rewards

-- Participate in network validation and governance via a trust-weighted consensus model,
+* Participate in validation via a trust-based consensus model

-- Interact through a local-first, CLI or web-based interface with full control over wallets and nodes.
+* Interact through local CLI or web dashboards for full wallet/node control

+* Explore real-time network metrics via the integrated Orbit Explorer

 ---

-# 2 Core Components
+## Core Components

-### 1. Ledger Architecture
+# 1. Ledger Architecture

-Orbit maintains a persistent JSON ledger (data/orbit_chain.json) that stores all blocks and transactions.
-This local file is the canonical state on each node.
+Orbit uses a local JSON ledger (data/orbit_chain.json) that stores all chain activity.

-**Key Elements:**

-- Genesis Block: Created automatically with no transactions and a static validator.

-- Transactions: Include fields such as sender, recipient, amount, note, timestamp.
+Structure Includes:

+* Genesis Block: Auto-generated if the ledger is missing

+* Transactions: Transfer, mining, reward, and lockup claim types

-- Blocks: Contain metadata like index, timestamp, transactions, previous_hash, validator, merkle_root, nonce, and optional signatures and metadata.
+* Blocks: Include index, timestamp, transactions, hash, validator, merkle_root, signatures, and metadata

+* Merkle Tree: Root is computed per block for transaction integrity

 ---

-### 2. Mining System
+# 2. Mining System: Proof-of-Time

-Orbit features Proof-of-Time Simulated Mining:

-- Users simulate mining by choosing a time duration.

-- Rewards are time-based (e.g., 0.082 Orbit/sec).

-- Each mining session is recorded as a transaction and included in a new block.

--  Mining is lightweight and does not require high-performance hardware.
+Orbit supports a simulated mining model:

+* Users choose a mining duration

+* Reward rate: 0.082 ORBIT/sec (simulated rate)

+* Mining transaction is added to a new block

+* No resource-intensive computation required

 ---

-### 3. Lockups and Rewards
+# 3. Lockups and Claimable Rewards

-Orbit supports token Lockups to earn time-based rewards:

-- Users may lock any amount of Orbit tokens for a chosen duration (in days).

-- Locked tokens generate daily rewards (e.g., 5% APR).
+Orbit features lockups for passive earning:

+* Tokens locked for n days receive daily rewards (~5% APR)

-- Rewards are only claimable after full reward intervals (daily).
+* Rewards can be claimed daily, based on full intervals

-- Lockups have a claim_until field to prevent duplicate reward claims.

-- Once matured, tokens can be withdrawn from the lock.

-#### Example Lockup Entry:
+* Prevents duplicate claims via claim_until field

+* Rewards appear as special reward transactions

+## Sample Lockup:
 ```json
 {
   "amount": 100.0,